-- Step 1.
-Create one Configuration Manager. - Step 2.
-Create one broker.
+Step 1.
+Create one Configuration Manager on your Windows NT machine.

+Step 2.
+Create one broker on your Sun Solaris machine.

-These steps are illustrated using the Command Assistant.
+On Windows NT, step 1 is illustrated using the Command Assistant.
 When you enter values in the entry fields, you will see a display of the command that is generated in the lower part of the screen.

-The MQSeries Integrator commands are also provided.
-Enter the commands at a command prompt window.
-You are recommended to enter the commands from the \bin subdirectory of the directory in which you installed MQSeries Integrator (the home directory).
+The MQSeries Integrator commands are also provided for both platforms.
+On Sun Solaris enter the commands at the command line.
+On Windows NT, enter the commands at a command prompt window, you are recommended to enter the commands from the \bin subdirectory of the directory in which you installed MQSeries Integrator for Windows NT (the home directory).
 If you accepted the default, the home directory is

-C:\Program Files\IBM MQSeries Integrator 2.0
+C:\Program Files\IBM MQSeries Integrator 2.0.1

-Step 1: creating the Configuration Manager
+Step 1: creating the Configuration Manager on Windows NT

-Start the Command Assistant to create the Configuration Manager (select Start->Programs->IBM MQSeries Integrator 2.0->Command Assistant->Create Configuration Manager).
-You must complete the fields on two screens, shown in Figure 2 and Figure 3 on page 38.
-You can then review and check the full command (compare it to the command shown) and click Finish on the third summary screen.
+Start the Command Assistant to create the Configuration Manager (select Start->Programs->IBM MQSeries Integrator 2.0.1->Command Assistant->Create Configuration Manager).
+You must complete the fields on screens 1 and 2.
+You can then review and check the full command, which will appear on screen 3.
+When you are happy that the command is correct, click Finish.